 What looks better than a well-cleaned car?
 For one, it looks as close to the day you bought it as possible – and – you’ll be protecting your investment by keeping your car’s finish in the best shape possible.

 That said, we have some good and bad news about getting your car so clean it shines like glass.
-The bad news: the machines and bristles at automatic car washes don’t get cars all that clean.
+The bad news: the machines and bristles at automatic car washes don’t get cars as clean as you’d think, and they also leave swirl marks or scratches in the finish.
 So what’s the good news?
-Cleaning your car by hand can help it look it’s best, and DIY car washing is easy.
-If hand washing sounds right to you but you don’t know where to start, you’re in the right place.
-Scroll down for more info on washing your car and related articles on specific car wash tips and tricks and techniques.
+Cleaning your car by hand can help it look its best, and DIY car washing is simple.

-Move the sponge lengthwise across the hood and body panels.
+Once you’ve rinsed any dirt off the body of the car, start washing the panels.
+Be sure to get all the door gaps and jams, inside the fuel door, and on the edges of the fenders.
+Any place salt and dirt can settle needs to be addressed.
 Clean and then rinse the car one body panel at a time to reduce the risk of the water drying and leaving spots.
 Don’t move the sponge in circles, as this can cause light scratches called swirls.
-Also, make sure the sponge is clean.
-If you drop it on the ground and continue rubbing the now-dirty sponge on your car, you’re kind of defeating the purpose of a car wash.
+Also, make sure the sponge is constantly clean.
+Once you make one cleaning pass, wash the sponge or brush off.

 Don’t let the car air dry.
 It’ll leave spots.
 Some people drive around the block to try to get a faster air dry.
 Unfortunately, this can also leave spots, like in areas that moving air cannot touch.
 While a chamois has long been the standard for car drying, they are expensive, are prone to holding dirt and contaminants and need to be cared for properly.